Is it safe in the Sinai?

 How hot will it be?

 Most of our journeys take place in spring or autumn.
-At this time it will be hot in the desert but cold at night, so you will need a fleece and a windproof jacket and a warm sleeping bag.
-There is always a light breeze.
+It will be a pleasant temperature in the mountains, like and English summer day.
+It can be hot in the desert during the day but cold at night, so you will need a fleece and a windproof jacket and a warm sleeping bag.
+There is usually a light breeze.
 Rainfall is very low but can occur at any time of the year.
 If you are lucky enough to experience it you will notice that it makes the Bedouin very happy!

 What do I need to bring?